blaenk/site/input/notes/clojure.markdown

 # Build Tools

 The most popular build tool in the Java world is Maven.
 Maven's dependency management model consists of _artifacts_, which are files that are the product of the build process.
-Artifacts are identified by _coordinates_, which are a group of attributes that uniquely identify a particular version of an artifact, in the form `groupId:artifactId:packaging:version`{.path}.
+Artifacts are identified by _coordinates_, which are a group of attributes that uniquely identify a particular version of an artifact, in the form <span class="path">groupId:artifactId:packaging:version</span>.

 Attribute  Meaning
 ---------- --------